 Question: "How can I detect a false conversion?"

 Just as those trained to recognize counterfeit money become intimately acquainted with the real thing, in order to detect a false conversion, it is necessary to first know what true Christian behavior looks like.
 We do this by studying and knowing intimately God’s Word.
-We learn from the Parable of the Weeds in Matthew 13:24–30 that Satan works to deceive the church by mingling his children with God’s children, often times making it difficult for believers to discern the true from the false.
-The more we are familiar with Scripture, the easier it will be for us to detect the true Christians from the false conversions.
+We learn from the Parable of the Weeds in Matthew 13:24–30 that Satan works to deceive the church by mingling his children with God’s children, often making it difficult for believers to discern the true from the false.
+The more we are familiar with Scripture, the easier it will be for us to detect the true Christians from the false converts.

-True Christians are “born-again” (John 3:3) and are controlled by the Holy Spirit; they are no longer controlled by their sinful nature (Romans 8:9).
-Indeed, born-again Christians have the Spirit of Christ indwelling their hearts (Galatians 4:6) and they become new creations, “the old has gone, the new has come!”
+True Christians are “born again” (John 3:3) and are controlled by the Holy Spirit; they are no longer controlled by their sinful nature (Romans 8:9).
+Indeed, born-again Christians have the Spirit of Christ indwelling their hearts (Galatians 4:6), and they become new creations: “The old has gone, the new has come!”
 (2 Corinthians 5:17).
 When a person receives Christ, tremendous spiritual changes take place in him, and true converts will indeed display the characteristics of genuine Christians.
-For example, they will understand the importance of abiding daily in God’s Word, which shows not only how we can be saved from our sins, but also how we may be equipped to serve God as well as how to obtain true success in life (2 Timothy 3:17; James 1:25).
+For example, true Christians will understand the importance of abiding daily in God’s Word, which shows not only how we can be saved from our sins, but also how we may be equipped to serve God and how to obtain true success in life (2 Timothy 3:17; James 1:25).
 True Christians will walk in the light and obey God’s commands, for “God’s love is truly made complete” in those who obey His Word (1 John 2:5).

 In Matthew 7:13–14 Christ tells His followers the road that leads to eternal life is narrow and that “only a few find it.”
-The broad road with the wide gate, on the other hand, is the one that leads to destruction and we see that “many” will take this path.
+The broad road with the wide gate, on the other hand, is the one that leads to destruction, and we see that “many” will take this path.
 And many who claim to be converted Christians will never leave the broad road with its worldly allurements.
-They desire to live an easy Christianity that makes few demands on them yet when “trouble or persecution comes because of the word” they quickly fall away (Matthew 13:21).
+They desire to live an easy Christianity that makes few demands on them, yet when “trouble or persecution comes because of the word” they quickly fall away (Matthew 13:21).
 Furthermore, they produce little, if any, fruit.
 Yet we know that true faith in Christ profoundly changes one’s life and will cause us to produce much fruit for God’s glory.
 And, ultimately, fruit is the test of true salvation, and this includes holiness (Romans 6:22), Christian character (Galatians 5:22–23), good works (Colossians 1:10), winning others to Christ (Romans 1:13), sharing what we have (Romans 15:25–28; Hebrews 13:16), and praising God (Hebrews 13:15).
-As Christ said, “by their fruit you will recognize them…A good tree cannot bear bad fruit and a bad tree cannot bear good fruit” (Matthew 7:16, 18).
+As Christ said, “By their fruit you will recognize them. . . .
+A good tree cannot bear bad fruit and a bad tree cannot bear good fruit” (Matthew 7:16, 18).

-© Copyright 2002-2013 Got Questions Ministries.
+© Copyright 2002-2014 Got Questions Ministries.